Aaron Cresswell: West Ham United

 On 11 December 2020, Cresswell made his 200th Premier League appearance for the club in a 2–1 away win against Leeds United, during which he recorded an assist for Angelo Ogbonna's winning header.
 On 21 March 2021, in a 3–3 draw with Arsenal, Cresswell recorded his 217th Premier League appearance, becoming West Ham's second highest Premier League appearance maker, behind club captain Mark Noble.
 Cresswell recorded a total of eight assists for West Ham during the 2020–21 season, one more than right-back Vladimír Coufal.
 The duo recorded the most assists for a full-back pairing during the 2020–21 Premier League season.

 On 8 April 2022, during West Ham's UEFA Europa League match against Lyon, Cresswell was sent off for his challenge on Moussa Dembélé just before half-time.
 Referee Felix Zwayer's decision to send Cresswell off was criticised online, with West Ham fans and manager David Moyes convinced that Dembélé had dived.
 Less than a month later, Cresswell was sent off once again in West Ham's semi-final match against Eintracht Frankfurt, after bringing down Jens Petter Hauge.
 He was originally given a yellow card which was upgraded to a red upon review.
 The team went on to lose 1–0 (3–1 on aggregate) to Frankfurt.

 On 7 June 2023, Cresswell was part of the squad in the 2023 UEFA Europa Conference League final, against Fiorentina in Prague.
 West Ham won their first trophy in 43 years with a 2–1 victory.
 With his contract due to finish at the end of the 2023–24 season, in April 2024 Cresswell rejected the offer by West Ham of a one–year contract extension.
 However, on 5 June, he extended his contract for another year.

 On 9 May 2025, after an 11-year stay with the club, it was announced that Cresswell would leave West Ham at the end of the 2024–25 season.

 Stoke City

 In July 2025, Cresswell joined Championship team, Stoke City signing a one–year contract.
+Cresswell made 26 appearances in 2025–26, and was in contract talks with the club at the end of the season.
+Creswwell signed a one-year extension on 25 June 2026.